 - and I cheated and used all paper plates and plastic utensils

-- [easyazon-link asin=”B00005OU9D” locale=”us”]Two-Burner Propane Stove[/easyazon-link] (this time we brought a large propane tank instead of little individual ones, it saved us a lot of money, but was less wasteful and far more convenient.)
+- 2 burner Propane gas stove (this time we brought a large propane tank instead of little individual ones, it saved us a lot of money, and was less wasteful and far more convenient.)

 One of my dirty little secrets is that I don’t care for hot dogs and I only mildly enjoy bratwurst or sausage.
 My kids tend to share my feelings on this.
 So, we did grill some hot dogs and brats on our first and last days, just to be traditional!

 The grill grate was clean enough to grill on, however, the grates were too widely spaced!
 Aluminum foil to the rescue!

 I’m not a fan of doling out snacks all day long (though my kids are fans of snacking) so I made sure that they had three complete (usually cooked) meals a day, and then I kept a variety of fruits on hand for snacking.
 (Nectarines went on sale mid-trip so we ate a lot of those!)

 Breakfasts were almost always cooked by my husband. and were usually eggs (fried or scrambled) or pancakes, or both.
 I brought a large Sam’s Club package of Krusteeze Pancake mix and we finished that and started a new three-pound bag from the grocery store partway through our stay.
 We love pancakes.
 We usually added fresh fruit; blueberries were a favorite, and we also added chopped apple, chopped pear, and chopped nectarines on different days.
 All of the kids, including the twins, loved helping make pancakes!